-After hearing on February 23, 2023, on the landlord's motion for entry of
+After hearing on February 23, 2023, on the landlord's motion for entry of judgment at which only the landlord appeared, the following orders shall enter:

-- The landlord reported that since the last hearing on January 24, 2023, the tenant's only payment towards use and occupancy was made on February 23, 2023, in the amount of \$200. - 2.
-The landlord has met its burden of proof that the tenant has violated the terms of the Agreement of the parties dated October 7, 2023.
+- The landlord reported that since the last hearing on January 24, 2023, the tenant's only payment towards use and occupancy was made on February 23, 2023, in the amount of \$200. - The landlord has met its burden of proof that the tenant has violated the terms of the Agreement of the parties dated October 7, 2023.